andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 I don't trust myself to go to the grocery store without a list so there's no way I'm going to be comfortable memorizing intricate choreography for 24 passes.
 Especially with the added adrenaline that's likely to come with a live audience.
 But one pass at a time I can manage.
-Just gotta trust the process.
+At least I hope I can.

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/hearsals-spreadsheets.jpeg" alt="Spreadsheets">